xanderchinxyz/xanderchinxyz/README.md

 I’m an engineering student passionate about building things and sharing them on the internet!

-I love experimenting and integrating hardware (circuits, logic gates), software (microcontrollers, web development) and design (PCB design, 3D printing) with aspects of mathematics and science in the form of projects that I can showcase.
+I love experimenting and integrating hardware, software, and design with aspects of mathematics and science in the form of projects that I can showcase.

 Check out my website and YouTube channel to see some cool projects!